andrii-maglovanyi/andrii.codes/src/markdown-pages/index.md

 <div style="text-align:center;">

-## Hi, I'm Andrii, a software engineer.
+## Hi, I'm Andrii, a software engineer

 My best achievements are yet to come and it keeps me going.